By: Kendall Jones on February 25th, 2022

 Estimating is one of the most difficult jobs in construction.
 It is also one of the most important.
 Profits are typically won or lost based on how accurate your estimates are and how closely they match up to your final project costs.

 So, how accurate are your estimates?
-According to a recent survey from QuickBooks and TSheets show that nearly a third of construction companies make less profit than expected based on their estimates.
+A survey from QuickBooks and TSheets shows that nearly a third of construction companies make less profit than expected based on their estimates.
 That’s not too surprising given that 40% of respondents aren’t that confident in their estimates.